nstaff515/Py_Chain_Ledger/README.md

 # py_chain_Module_18

-### I built a blockchain based ledger system with a user-friendly web interface using streamlit
+### User Story: I built a blockchain based ledger system with a user-friendly web interface using streamlit for bank clients and partners to make financial transactions.
+The users can also verify the integrity of the transactions.

 ## Required Technologies
 ### 1. Streamlit